Harish-2502/CCC-Team-72/installation/README.md

    ![Create Key Pair (1/2)](./screenshots/mrc_04.jpg)
    ![Create Key Pair (2/2)](./screenshots/mrc_05.jpg)

-6. All key members must have their key pairs created and the public key file added to the project (see the previous step).
+6. All team members must have their key pairs created and the public key file added to the project (see the previous step).

 ## Cluster Template Creation